Quick Answer

 Use this as a working label for the date you are trying to determine in your tax-residency analysis.
 It matters because your recordkeeping and review may hinge on that date.
 If the date is not clear from current IRS instructions, pause and verify before modeling exposure.

-In this section, it is only a plain-language planning label, not a confirmed IRS definition from this packet.
+In this section, it is only a plain-language planning label.
 It may indicate a year with mixed treatment and added reconciliation risk.
-Use the label for planning, but do not assume forms or statement mechanics until you confirm current instructions.
+Use the label for planning, but do not assume forms or statement mechanics until you confirm current IRS instructions.

 Escalate when facts can materially change the filing path: date uncertainty, spouse-related choices, or foreign income events near a possible transition period.
 These are the cases where timing errors can affect the whole return.
 Bring a dated presence log, income timeline, account inventory, and your draft treatment for review.